Fall 2014 Graduate Education Courses

 GED 632 Assessment of Students within General and Special Education (3cr.)

 Instructor: Rich Reid

-GED 640 Language and Learning (3cr.)
+GED 640 Language and Learning (3 cr.)

 Instructor: Beth Peterson

 This course considers how difficulties in language acquisition and usage affect a student’s ability to succeed in the classroom.
 Students will learn research-based approaches to teaching oral language, written language, academic language, vocabulary and reading comprehension for atypically developing students in whole class, small group and individual instructional settings.
-Emphasis is placed on students in grades K-12 with language based disabilities in inclusive and remedial settings.
+Emphasis will be placed on students in grades K-12 with language based disabilities in inclusive and remedial settings.
 Students will develop a unit to teach a specific reading or writing skill.
 Prerequisite: GED 522 Teaching Literacy in the Elementary Classroom or Elementary License.

 Instructor: Ann Joppe-Mercure

 This course will provide insight and applications for accessing the core standards through the visual arts.
 School art materials will be explored with hands-on experiences that familiarize teachers with different art mediums, techniques and innovative project based lessons.
 Using art as complex text we will examine visual thinking strategies and critique methods for critical thinking and creative problem solving.
 A working portfolio of art methods will be assembled as a resource for interdisciplinary teaching and learning.